A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

 \subsection{Vorticity and vortex strength}

-Consider a divergence-free vector field $v$ on $M$ (tangent to $\partial M$), and let $\alpha=v^\flat$ denote the corresponding 1-form defined using the Riemannian metric.
+Consider a divergence-free vector field $\mathbf{v}$ on a Riemannian surface $M$ (tangent to $\partial M$, if the boundary is non-empty), and let $\alpha=\mathbf{v}^\flat$ denote the corresponding 1-form defined using the Riemannian metric.
 Then let $\blambda=\d\alpha$: this is the \defn{vorticity 2-form}.
-It is defined independently of any orientation.
+It is clearly defined independently of any orientation.

-On the other hand, the vorticity-as-a-scalar does depend on the orientation and is defined on $\Mt$ as follows.
+On the other hand, the vorticity-as-a-scalar does depend on the orientation and is defined on the double cover $\Mt$ as follows.
 Since $\Mt$ is oriented and Riemannian, it has a natural symplectic form we denote by $\sigma$.
 Given the vorticity 2-form $\blambda$ on $M$ we can lift this to $\Mt$, and find a smooth function $\omega$ on $\Mt$ satisfying $\pi^*\blambda=\omega\sigma$.
 This is the scalar vorticity on $\Mt$.